PlanterApp/planter_blog/content/posts/the-ancient-funky-and-fabulous-method-known-as-lacto-fermentation/index.md

 **Remember: If it looks, smells, or tastes truly off: trust your gut and don’t eat it.
 A good ferment should smell pleasantly sour and make you want to dig in!**

-It would make me *so* super-duper happy to see what you’ve been fermenting!
+It would make us super-duper happy to see what you’ve been fermenting!

-If you feel like sharing your creations, asking questions, or just chatting about funky jars and bubbly brine, feel free to drop me an email:
+If you feel like sharing your creations, asking questions, or just chatting about funky jars and bubbly brine, come say hi on or tag us on Instagram @planterapp.
+We'd love to see what’s bubbling in your kitchen! :)

-Sarah-Manon@planter.garden

-###